Cities Skylines Campus Review

 This expansion adds a great portion of great atmosphere to your gaming – you will see the graduation parties and matches between your varsity teams and other teams, you can even place a yellow school bus to some bus lines in your city (and I always have bus lines to deliver people to educational establishments).

-How Does Cities Skylines Campus Expansion Change the Game?
+How Does Cities Skylines Campus DLC Change the Game?

 Let’s start with how the new campus areas and educational establishments work with the good old Cities Skylines university.
 Well, people still go to this university and their choice still depends on the way they can get there.